Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 Handmade plant hangers make thoughtful, unique gifts for housewarming parties, birthdays, and holidays.
 Pair a finished hanger with a small succulent, and you have a present that feels personal and meaningful.

-Best Yarn and Hooks for Your Crochet Plant Hanger Pattern
+What Is the Best Yarn for Crochet Plant Hanger Pattern?

-Choosing the right materials is critical when working with any crochet plant hanger pattern.
-The wrong yarn can stretch, sag, or even break under the weight of your plant.
-Here is what you need to know:
+Materials really matter here.
+The wrong yarn can stretch, sag, or even break under the weight of a plant.
+Here’s what to know:

 Yarn Selection